mschmidtkorth/logseq-msk-docs/pages/Logseq - Unofficial Documentation.md

 		  #+END_NOTE
 		- `Esc` to leave editing mode in order to highlight multiple blocks via mouse drag, drag & drop blocks and more
 		- Block Management
-			- `t o` or `ctrl+a/y` Collapse/expand block (put cursor into/highest block level or click left of document (whitespace) to collapse/expanse all - or just `a/y`, ctrl not necessary!!
-And press multiple times
+			- `t o` Collapse/expand block (put cursor into/highest block level or click left/right of document to collapse/expand all (can be used multiple times)
+			- `cmd+up/down` Collapse/expand all blocks (can be used multiple times)
 			- [#A] `cmd./,` Zoom into/out of block, press `Esc` (switch to View Mode) to make it behave as back/forward buttons
 			- `cmd+shift+a` Select all blocks (cursor must have focus) - use `cmd+up/down` to select multiple blocks from your current cursor position
 			- [#A] `alt+drag` on block to copy the reference to a block - very handy!